rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 * Exhaustive case analysis, which ensures that no case is omitted when processing an input.

-* `match` embraces both imperative and applicative styles of
+* `match` embraces both imperative and functional styles of
   programming: The compiler's static analyses work hard to ensure statement-oriented programming remains palatable, rather than forcing everyone to adopt an expression-oriented mindset.